Skip to main content

 Pathways to Membership with a PAO

-Individuals who have either a secondary school certificate, ‘A’ levels, or university degree can undertake the CA, CMA or PFA; however, exemptions are granted based on the level of education completed and the time taken to attain a designation depends on the level of education attained at entry.
-For example, those with a university degree are exempted from taking certain courses that those with a secondary school education will have to completed prior to undertaking a qualification and the time to attain the qualification is significantly lower for those with a university degree.
+Individuals who have either a secondary school certificate, ‘A’ levels, or university degree can pursue the CA, CMA or PFA; however, exemptions are granted based on the level of education completed and the time taken to attain a designation depends on the level of education attained at entry.
+For example, those with a university degree are exempted from taking certain courses that those with a secondary school education will have to complete prior to undertaking a qualification and the time to attain the qualification is significantly lower for those with a university degree.
 Each PAO sets out its own minimum criteria for students who enter with different levels of previously attained education.
-As all three PAOs have adopted the IES requirements and practical training is required prior to completion of the different programs.
+All three PAOs have adopted the IES requirements and practical training is required prior to completion of the different programs.
 Foreign PAOs, such as the Association of Chartered Certified Accountants (ACCA) and Institute of Chartered Accountants in England and Wales (ICAEW), also operate and have a substantial presence in Pakistan.
-Although a large number of ACCA and ICAEW members also hold membership with the other national PAOs, there are non-audit professional accountants working in both the private and public sector with only the membership of ACCA or ICAEW.
+Although many ACCA and ICAEW members also hold membership with the other national PAOs, there are non-audit professional accountants working in both the private and public sector with only the membership of ACCA or ICAEW.
 As indicated above, only members of ICAP are allowed to conduct audits of financial statements.

 • Audit Oversight Arrangements